 Cervantes alludes to the upcoming third sally of DQ, to Saragossa.
 A parchment found in a lead casket tells the story, and includes various epitaphs and eulogies.
 He provides these writings of the Academicians of Argamasilla [possibly DQ's village]: an epitaph to DQ and to Dulcinea, and sonnets lauding Dulcinea, Rocinante, and Sancho Panza.
 An academician plans to publish the story of DQ's third sally.

-Cervantes speaks to the reader about the spurious second part of DQ published 1614 by an anonymous Aragonese author from Tordesillas called Alonso Fernandez de Avellaneda (a pseudonym), and about that author's unjust criticism of Cervantes, his cowardice in hiding from broad daylight, etc.
+Cervantes speaks to the reader about a spurious work which was claimed to be a second part of DQ, published in 1614 by an anonymous Aragonese author from Tordesillas called Alonso Fernandez de Avellaneda (a pseudonym), and about that author's unjust criticism of Cervantes, his cowardice in hiding from broad daylight, etc.

 Cide Manete Benengeli continues with the second part of the tale regarding DQ's third sally.
 The priest and barber visit DQ.
 At first, DQ seems sane, but his advocacy of knights saving the country from its problems with the Turks show he is not.
 The barber tells a tale of a madhouse in Seville.
 DQ laments the decline of knighthood (current knights focus on clothing and are slothful), and defends the existence of giants (as like Goliath in the Bible) and of great past knights including the Twelve Peers of France (Roland, etc.).
 He is not willing to stay at home.